Health Benefits of Avocado

 Avocado is a delicious fruit and very popular all over the world.
 People today are getting more health-conscious than they were a few years back, and they are trying to eat as healthy as possible.
 Avocado is considered a superfood due to its enormous nutrition profile, and its growing popularity tells us that this once exotic fruit has become a regular addition to the daily menu for a lot of people.

 In the USA alone, avocado consumption has increased four times in the past two decades, and outpaced all other types of fruits in terms of sale data.
 So, the question arises – is it as healthy as it’s touted?
-What are the nutrients it offers and what kind of health benefits we supposed to get from eating avocados?
+What are the nutrients it offers and what kind of health benefits of avocado we supposed to get from eating avocados?
 Today we are going to see if avocados deserve to get the “America’s new favorite fruit” title as The Washington Post described, so stay tuned till the end.

 Avocado, arguably the most nutritious fruit man knows till now, comes from the tree named Persea Americana.
-It can have many types with different shapes and colors; out of which Hass avocado is the most popular variety.
+It can have many types with different shapes and colors; out of which Has avocado is the most popular variety.
 It has a wide range of essential nutrients, including as many as 20 vital minerals and vitamins.
 In a single serving of 100 grams, you can expect the following most crucial nutrients among many others –

 Vitamin C: 17% of the daily requirement